 For locations where ExpressRoute Global Reach isn't enabled, for example, because of local regulations, you have to build a routing solution using Azure IaaS VMs.
 For some examples, see Azure Cloud Adoption Framework - Network topology and connectivity for Azure VMware Solution.

 Virtual machines deployed on the private cloud are accessible to the internet through the Azure Virtual WAN public IP functionality.
 For new private clouds, internet access is disabled by default.

-Basic Azure-only interconnectivity lets you manage and use your private cloud with only a single virtual network in Azure.
-This implementation is best suited for Azure VMware Solution evaluations or implementations that don't require access from on-premises environments.
+Basic Azure-only interconnectivity allows you to manage and use your private cloud with a single virtual network in Azure.
+This setup is ideal for evaluations or implementations that don't require access from on-premises environments.

 Full on-premises to private cloud interconnectivity extends the basic Azure-only implementation to include interconnectivity between on-premises and Azure VMware Solution private clouds.

-This article covers the key concepts that establish networking and interconnectivity, including requirements and limitations.
-In addition, this article provides you with the information you need to know to work with Azure VMware Solution to configure your networking.
+This article explains key networking and interconnectivity concepts, including requirements and limitations.
+It also provides the information you need to configure your networking with Azure VMware Solution.

 Azure VMware Solution private cloud use cases